c6o/docs/content/pubsub.md

 #### Consumer RPC Endpoint

-Messages to Consumers that subscribe using the unary API will be sent to the following RPC call.
+Messages to Consumers that subscribe using the unary API will be sent to the following Consumer service interface.
 This has to be implemented at the endpoint specified at `Subscription.Address`:

 ``` protobuf
 service Consumer {